-It doesn’t matter what you call it, who doesn’t love this stuff?
+It doesn’t matter what you call it; who doesn’t love this stuff?
 Puff pastry is easier to work with than you might think and is so very versatile.
-Keep some frozen on hand and you can whip up these easy and delicious appetizers on fairly short notice when company is coming.
+If you keep some frozen on hand, you can whip up these easy and delicious appetizers on fairly short notice.

 You will probably find that there are a few different brands of puff pastry available in your grocer’s frozen food section.
 Some come in sheets that are pre-rolled and wrapped in parchment paper, while others are cellophane-wrapped blocks that you have to roll out yourself with a rolling pin.
 Both are easy to use and just require thawing in the fridge.
-My personal preference is to use the ones that are pre-rolled...the bonus is that you can use the parchment paper they are wrapped in to line your baking sheet.
+My personal preference is to use the pre-rolled ones.
+The bonus is that you can use the parchment paper they are wrapped in to line your baking sheet.

 - The trick to working with puff pastry if you haven’t used it before is to keep it as cold as possible until you put it in the oven.
-Try to work quickly so it doesn’t warm up, otherwise the fat in it will slowly melt and you will end up with soggy pastry instead of nice and puffy.
+Try to work quickly so it doesn’t warm up.
+Otherwise, the fat in it will slowly melt, and you will end up with a soggy pastry instead of a nice and puffy one.

 - These pinwheels don’t reheat well, so best to serve them right out of the oven.
 You probably won't have any leftovers anyway!